Two-Chapter Excerpt from Erik's Revelation

 “No locals,” she agreed, her tone as solemn as he felt.

 The two of them had dated their share of locals who didn’t work out.
-She’d even dated Sam a few times, about ten years ago, but Sam had been in a bad way.
+She’d even dated Sam a few times, about eleven years ago, but Sam had been in a bad way.
 The entire family had.
+Erik had lost the only father he’d ever known when he was only seventeen.

 He pulled his gaze from the trainer’s graceful jog, which matched the tempo of the palomino.
 Or, more than likely, the horse was matching her strides.
 Not that he was interested, but he asked out of curiosity, “Where’s she from?”